 My main point was to tell him that you need a lot of work, and an intentional investment in personal time, energy and effort to acquire the necessary knowledge and skills along with a solid strategy to help you achieve your goals.

 Today’s Market Status

 Today’s market is not an easy one.
 It needs a lot of activities to be coordinated towards specified measurable objectives and a dedication some people not usually have.
-Most entrepreneurs of “1 personnel companies“, freelancer or solopreneurs fail because either they have not clear goals and directions or have underestimated their capabilities, time, needed effort, etc. or because they expect too many results in very short time.
+Most entrepreneurs of “1-person companies“, freelancer or solopreneurs fail because either they have not clear goals and directions or have underestimated their capabilities, time, needed effort, etc. or, simply, because they expect too many results in a very short time.

 When, my friend ask me, “how to start” I told him to:

-- Reflect on what you want to do until you have a clear understanding of what you want to achieve, how, what you want to invest, for how long, etc. and
+- Reflect on what you want to do until you have a clear understanding of what you want to achieve, how to do it, what you want to invest, for how long, etc. and

 - Start from producing valuable content that would make your brand and ideas known to the people you want to reach

 After launching these 2 steps and embedded in your mind frame, I told him, as permanent and recurring activities, you can start developing your business strategy as far as the education/course development market concerns.

 The problem with so many new “entrepreneurs” today is that they expect too much in short time and they think that they can achieve their goals with a minimum effort.
 It happens, of course, if you are the super talented person, dedicating to bring results, but the normal way is that many of us are not gifted with what it takes to get the things done.